jwhited02/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

 #### Neurons, Layers, and Activation Functions:
 - I tried multiple different ways to increase accuracy, and no matter what I did I could not get the accuracy to 75%.
-I tried getting rid of extra columns, adding more hidden layers, and adding more neurons on the hidden layers but at a certain point it became overkill which is why I added the dropout layer.
+I tried getting rid of extra columns, adding more hidden layers, and adding more neurons on the hidden layers but at a certain point it became overkill which is why I added the dropout layer as well as the early stop function.
 In the end, this is what I ended up using and I tried to maximize the performance as much as I could.
 - The neural network model consisted of four layers along with the output layer:
   - **Hidden Layers**:
     - The first hidden layer had 256 neurons, using the `relu` activation function.